iai-group/DialogueKit/docs/source/index.rst

 DialogueKit |release| documentation
 =====================================

-DialogueKit is a framework for building and evaluating conversational information access systems.
+DialogueKit is a framework for building and evaluating conversational information access (CIA) systems.
+It contains based classes for fundamental concepts, such as dialogue participants, dialogue management, natural language understanding, and natural language generation.
+In addition to these concepts, DialogueKit contains an evaluation module to assess the performances of CIA systems at the dialogue level.

 .. toctree::